How to install DietPi¶

 To setup the WiFi, you have to change the network settings matching to your environment:

-to the name of your WiFi network. - In the same file
+1. Open the file dietpi-wifi.txt and set aWIFI_SSID[0] to the name of your WiFi network.

-to the password of your WiFi network. - Save and close the files
+3. Save and close the files

 You need to set these values before you boot up the PC for the first time (initial boot).

-For the first boot up of your PC disconnect your disc drive from your working PC and connect it to the target PC.
+For the first boot up of your PC disconnect your disk drive from your working PC and connect it to the target PC.
 Then power on the target PC to login and execute the first boot procedure.

-4. First logon on DietPi¶
+4. First logon on DietPi

 The hostname of the system will be: DietPi.

-You might change the name before the first boot within the configuration file dietpi.txt
+You might change the name before the first boot within the configuration file dietpi.txt.

 After the system has booted up, you can continue following the instructions on the screen, or connect via network:

-- If you have a keyboard and a monitor connected to your system you login via this console.
+• If you have a keyboard and a monitor connected to your system you login via this console.

-- If you have a headless system without keyboard and monitor attached, you can use an SSH client like PuTTY to connect from a remote system.
+• If you have a headless system without keyboard and monitor attached, you can use an SSH client like PuTTY to connect from a remote system.
 The SSH server Dropbear is installed and enabled by default on DietPi.

-- Most SBCs alternatively allow to connect a serial console via UART, which is by default enabled on DietPi as well.
+• Most SBCs alternatively allow to connect a serial console via UART, which is by default enabled on DietPi as well.

 A login prompt will appear.
 Use the initial credentials:

-root
+• login: root

-(resp. the one you set viadietpi.txt
+• password: dietpi (resp. the one you set via dietpi.txt)

 Click here if you want to connect via SSH (running a headless install)